yhstmall/Machine-Learning-for-Algorithmic-Trading-Second-Edition/README.md

 Another innovation of the second edition is to replicate several trading applications recently published in top journals:
 - [Chapter 18](18_convolutional_neural_nets) demonstrates how to apply convolutional neural networks to time series converted to image format for return predictions based on [Sezer and Ozbahoglu](https://www.researchgate.net/publication/324802031_Algorithmic_Financial_Trading_with_Deep_Convolutional_Neural_Networks_Time_Series_to_Image_Conversion_Approach) (2018).
 - [Chapter 20](20_autoencoders_for_conditional_risk_factors) shows how to extract risk factors conditioned on stock characteristics for asset pricing using autoencoders based on [Autoencoder Asset Pricing Models](https://www.aqr.com/Insights/Research/Working-Paper/Autoencoder-Asset-Pricing-Models) by Shihao Gu, Bryan T. Kelly, and Dacheng Xiu (2019), and
-- [Chapter 21](21_gans_for_synthetic_time_series) shows how to create synthetic training data using generative adversarial networks based on [Time-series Generative Adversarial Networks](https://papers.nips.cc/paper/8789-time-series-generative-adversarial-networks) by Jinsung Yoon, Daniel Jarrett, and Mihaela van der Schaar (2019).
+-- [第21章](21_gans_for_synthetic_time_series)展示了如何使用基于[时间序列生成对抗网络]的生成对抗网络创建合成训练数据(https://papers.nips.cc/paper/8789-time-series-generative-对抗网络），作者：Jinsung Yoon、Daniel Jarrett 和 Mihaela van der Schaar（2019）。[Chapter 21](21_gans_for_synthetic_time_series) shows how to create synthetic training data using generative adversarial networks based on [Time-series Generative Adversarial Networks](https://papers.nips.cc/paper/8789-time-series-generative-adversarial-networks) by Jinsung Yoon, Daniel Jarrett, and Mihaela van der Schaar (2019).

 All applications now use the latest available (at the time of writing) software versions such as pandas 1.0 and TensorFlow 2.2.
 There is also a customized version of Zipline that makes it easy to include machine learning model predictions when designing a trading strategy.